crsandoval/PEP-2020/week_2/README.md

 integrating them to allow for a collaborative and reproducible workflow.
 To do this we’re going to use Git and GitHub through the RStudio [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
-So this week we’re going to cover some of the basics of that workflow.
-A reminder of what we covered last week:
+This week we’re going to cover some of the basics of that workflow.
+Just a quick reminder of what we covered last week:

 1. You signed up for a free GitHub account
 2. You installed Git